Mass rock: Folklore

 — Cín Lae Amhlaoibh by Amhlaoibh Ó Súilleabháin (1780 – 1838).
 Translated by Tomás de Bhaldraithe.

 According to a book of history and folklore associated with Mass rocks by Tony Nugent, "There is a common story associated with quite a few which relates how the priest was shot or killed at the moment of Transubstantiation.
 There is a common belief that at this point in the Mass the priest cannot stop for any reason.
 There are various stories of Protestant neighbours hiding or helping priests.
 There are stories of miracles, the story of the widow's hunger, happening at these sites, stories of cures and indeed a whole fabric of folklore which if lost would be a cultural tragedy".

 Though the name of Fr.
 John O'Neill does not appear on the 1992 list of Catholic priests known to have served locally, a local oral tradition alleges that he was the last Catholic priest killed at a Mass rock, at Inse an tSagairt, near Bonane, County Kerry, c.1829.
 The local "folk belief" suggests that a criminal gang, based in Glengarriff and consisting of a woman and five men, conspired to kill the priest and split a £45 bounty among themselves.
 According to the story, after capturing Fr.
 O'Neill, beheading him, and bringing his severed head to Cork city, the six conspirators learned that Catholic Emancipation had just been signed into law and that no reward would be given.
 The perpetrators then allegedly threw O'Neill's severed head into the River Lee in frustration.
 Other versions of the story hold that O'Neill's clerk was also taken prisoner and brought to Dromore Castle, but later managed to escape by being carried to safety by the "two mastiff bloodhounds" that were sent to pursue him.
 The site at Inse an tSagairt was also associated with the reputed miraculous cure of the mother of Fr.
 Eugene Daly.
 Both Fr.
 O'Neill's martyrdom and the cure of Mrs. Daly have been commemorated in locally composed poetry.
 A hiking path was later built to the site in 1981, by Coillte, at the insistence of Fr.
 Daly (who died in 2001).
 Inse an tSagairt is still sometimes used for open air commemorative Masses and there is a plaque next to the altar which names Fr.
 John O'Neill.
 Other Mass rock locations in the same area were an Alhóir, near the summit of Mount Esker, An Seana-Shéipeil at Garrymore, and Faill-a Shéipéil at Gearha.

 Parallels in other faiths

-During the same era in mainland Britain, Puritans, Presbyterians, Quakers, Anabaptists, and other non-Conformists held similarly outlawed conventicles in defiance of the Royal Supremacy and then of the Protectorate of England under Oliver Cromwell, although they were not religious ceremonies.
+During the same era in mainland Britain, Puritans, Presbyterians, Quakers, Anabaptists, and other non-Conformists held similarly outlawed conventicles in defiance of the Royal Supremacy and then of the Protectorate of England under Oliver Cromwell.

 For the Lutheran minority during the Counter-Reformation in the Austrian Empire, a similar stone in Paternion was dubbed the hundskirche.